Heloise and the Savoir Faire: Collaborations

 Heloise has collaborated with members of the Art Ensemble of Chicago and Phish.
 She was also electro-starlet Peaches' bodyguard/driver on her tour of the US with rockers Queens of the Stone Age.
 Deborah Harry also provides vocals on some of the tracks featured on their album.

 Record label signing

-The band have recently signed with Elijah Wood's Simian Records, an imprint of Yep Roc Records.
+The band have signed with Elijah Wood's Simian Records, an imprint of Yep Roc Records.

 Debut album

 Their first LP Trash, Rats & Microphones was released in the U.S. on April 29, 2008 and in the U.K. in June 2008.
 The band performed on The Friday Night Project on 11 April 2008 when Elijah Wood was guest-hosting.